Kanyon-industries/Rocket/README.md

 # Rocket
-Design and software releases on Kanyon Industries rocket-related projects
+Design and software release of rocket-related projects for Kanyon Industries